 If your toddler often acts like she’s not tired during naps or at night, or if she starts waking up earlier than normal, it may be time to adjust her nap schedule or put her to bed a bit later.

-If she insists that she is not tired, advise her to sing or play quietly with a few stuffed animals until she falls asleep.
-Your child may find it simpler to go to sleep at night if she believes she has won thanks to the "permission to play" card.
+If they insist that they are not tired, advise them to sing or play quietly with a few stuffed animals until they fall asleep.
+Your child may find it simpler to go to sleep at night if they believe they have won thanks to the “permission to play” card.

-• Establish a routine o support your 16 months old sleep or your baby at any age.
+Establish a routine to support your 16 months old sleep or your baby at any age.

 The same is true of the things you do to unwind before going to sleep and napping, as well as how you react to requests for another story, a glass of water, or to get out of bed.
 If your child is aware of what to expect (and what won’t work), she will be more inclined to adhere to the plan.